 And I was thinking of the passengers too.
 Hopefully, hopefully, whatever happened happened fast.
 But deep down, when the news first came out, I thought of a horror flick I had seen a few years ago, Open Water.
 In the movie, a couple of scuba divers are left behind stranded at sea because the tour operator forgets them.
 They try to survive in the shark-infested waters, dehydrated and scared.

-The cause of the crash remain unknown.
-Finding the black box won’t be an easy task since it must have sank pretty deep.
-Meanwhile, there are so many hypothesis that it’s hard to know which ones are actually likely: could the plane have been stroke by lightning?
+The cause of the crash remains unknown.
+Finding the black box won’t be an easy task since it must have sunk pretty deep.
+Meanwhile, there are so many hypotheses that it’s hard to know which ones are actually likely: could the plane have been struck by lightning?
 Experts say that planes are designed to handle such events.
 Could it be just a combination of unfortunate events, triggered by the weather?

 Speculation is rampant.
 Sure, it is weird to see a plane disappear, but I have very little patience for the usual conspiracy theories.
-A meteorite, the aliens, a geo-magnetic hole (what the hell is that?), a cosmic ray (same question), a portal to another dimension… I read them all.
+A meteorite, the aliens, a geomagnetic hole (what the hell is that?), a cosmic ray (same question), a portal to another dimension… I read them all.
 We have this visceral need to know and to understand, especially when the news is shocking.
-Rationalizing, imaginating, speculating—we are all aviation experts suddenly.
+Rationalizing, imagining, speculating—we are all aviation experts suddenly.